When and how you will receive your NAC Examination results

 - Indicate if you wish the appeal to be heard in English or in French.

-Once your request is received, it will be reviewed by the Executive Director.
-You will receive a message through your physiciansapply.ca account once the review is complete, within three weeks of the date you submitted your appeal request.
+Once your request is paid, it will be reviewed by the Executive Director.
+You will receive a message through your physiciansapply.ca account once the review is complete, within three weeks of the date you paid for your appeal request.